robertjd/stormpath-framework-spec/email-verification.md

  * Attempt to verify the `sptoken`:

-   * If the token is valid, redirect to `stormpath.web.verify.nextUri` and append `?status=verified`
+   * If the token is valid, redirect to `stormpath.web.verify.nextPath` and append `?status=verified`

    * If the token is invalid: